Vietnam might be a small nation, but our love for coffee and tea far outshines our size.

-But rather than having their morning joe at home, people love going to a coffee shop for the atmosphere and great service, and of course the option grab a bite to eat while they’re at it.
-And the Walking Distance is one of the best locations that offers just that.
+But rather than having their morning joe at home, people love going to a coffee shop for the atmosphere and great service, and of course, the option grabs a bite to eat while they’re at it.
+And the Walking Distance is one of the best locations that offer just that.

 Add something rich to take you on a sweet ride like a French-inspired cake, all kinds of cakes here are quite the compliment to a nice cup of coffee.

-Aside from the quick bites, the cafe also offers a many meal options perfect for a breakfast or lunch.
-Take a seat in on of their many green chair and table sets and enjoy whatever you might be craving in a very bright and peaceful setting.
+Aside from the quick bites, the cafe also offers many meal options perfect for breakfast or lunch.
+Take a seat in one of their many green chair and table sets and enjoy whatever you might be craving in a very bright and peaceful setting.